Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

    > **Note**
    >
    > - `image_util_transform_run()` only converts the color space.
 The function does not change the image width, height, or any other image property.
 Due to these restrictions of the image processing library, not all color space combinations are supported for conversion.
-   > - For more information on how to use the media packet handle of the Media Tool API, see the [Media Handle Management](media-handle.md).
+   > - For more information on how to use the media packet handle of the Media Tool API, see [Media Handle Management](media-handle.md).

 5. Handle the transformation results in `image_util_transform_completed_cb()`, which is invoked after the transformation is complete.